FooBarWidget/gls-spec/GLS design document.md

 Passenger only supports a few programming languages right now.
 "Generic language support" — **"GLS"** — is what we call the effort to make Passenger support *all* programming languages.
 This document describes what the goal should look like (mostly from a UX point of view) and how we'll get there (the implementation strategy).

-This document is meant for Passenger developers/contributors in order to get feedback on whether the UX is desirable and whether the implementation strategy is viable.
+This document is meant for Passenger developers and contributors in order to get feedback on whether the UX is desirable and whether the implementation strategy is viable.
 But we welcome the public to comment as well, especially about the rationale and UX parts.

 <!-- TOC depthFrom:2 depthTo:4 -->